 Section 1763 of the PBCL provides that, unless otherwise provided in a corporation's by-laws, if no record date has been fixed by the board of directors, the record date for determining shareholders entitled to consent to corporate action in writing without a meeting shall be the first date on which a signed written consent setting forth the action taken or proposed to be taken is delivered to the corporation.
 Section 1.7.2 of the Company By-laws provides that any shareholder seeking to have the shareholders of the Company authorize or take action by written consent shall, by written notice to the Secretary of the Company, request that the Company Board fix a record date.
 The Company Board is required to promptly, but in all events within 10 days of the date on which the request is received, adopt a resolution fixing the record date.
-If the Company Board date for the solicitation will be the date on which the first signed consent is delivered to the Company.
-On August 11, AlliedSignal and PMA requested that the Company Board fix August 31, 1998 as the record date for the company Board fix August 21, 1998, the Company Board fixed October 15, 1998 as the Record Date.
+If the Company Board does not fix a record date within 10 days after the receipt of the request, the record date for the solicitation will be the date on which the first signed consent is delivered to the Company.
+On August 11, AlliedSignal and PMA requested that the Company Board fix August 31, 1998 as the record date for the consent solicitation made hereby.
+On August 21, 1998, the Company Board fixed October 15, 1998 as the Record Date.